Spoon Butter Magic: a better way to condition your wood

 How to make spoon butter

 Start with a pot of simmering water.
 Your Mason jar acts as a double-boiler and you can also store your spoon butter there.
-Allow the beeswax and oil to melt together, no need to heat separately.
+Allow the beeswax and coconut oil to melt together, no need to heat separately.
 I used a small fork to help stir occasionally.
 Once the beeswax has completely melted, add 4 to 6 drops orange oil if you’d like and then allow the spoon butter to sit until it becomes solid.

 spoon butter